Checking the expiration dates on food is obviously the safe approach.

 Pure essential oils, for example, don’t contain water, and they have innate antiviral and/or antibacterial properties.
 These traits mean they’re not going to grow mold, yeast or mildew over the long-term.

-Essential Oils Aren’t All The Same
+The Shelf Life of Essential Oils Aren’t All The Same

-That gallon of milk that you bought at the convenience store?
+That gallon of milk you bought at the convenience store?
 Its shelf life is going to be much shorter than the organic milk you usually get at Whole Foods.
 That’s because quality matters.

 Similarly, many products sold as essential oils are of questionable quality and can’t be legitimately compared to pure essential oils sold by companies like Public Goods.
 Some of those lesser products are pure oils that have been mixed with cheaper oils from nuts or seeds, so the vendor can sell more of them.